Skip to main content

 (2) Can I use more than one recording mode?

 Yes, you can alternate recording modes according to your needs.
-All recording modes are available regardless of the recording option or billing plan you choose.
+All recording modes are available on all of our plans, including the free-forever plan.

 (3) Where can I see the recordings?